dewetblomerus/dewetblomerus.github.io/_posts/2025-10-21-digital-ocean-postgres-from-fly.md

 ---
 layout: post
-title: Connecting to a DigitalOcean Managed Postgres from Fly.io
+title: Connecting to a DigitalOcean Managed Postgres from your Elixir Phoenix app on Fly.io
 tags: [Cloud Elixir Phoenix Postgres Fly DigitalOcean]
 ---